kbmoore02/NHL-Data-Analysis/_posts/2023-12-9-blog-supervised.md

 <img src="https://raw.githubusercontent.com/kbmoore02/Stat486-Final-Blog/main/assets/images/feature_importances.png" alt="" style="width:600px;">

-According to this, the top 7 most importance features for predicting a BYU student's favorite music genre are Salary, BYUFounded, College, YHowTall, YearInternet, HoursHomework, and Movie, only 2 of which are part of the 7 variables I selected for my original research question.
+According to this, the top 7 most importance features for predicting a BYU student's favorite music genre are Sex, Salary, Movie, YearInternet, YHowTall, College, and Height, only 3 of which are part of the 7 variables I selected for my original research question.
 I'm curious to see how a model with just these features performs.

 ## Logistic Regression

-Using sklearn's `LogisticRegression()` function, I created a model to predict Music using Salary, BYUFounded, College, YHowTall, YearInternet, HoursHomework, and Movie, the features we selected above.
+Using sklearn's `LogisticRegression()` function, I created a model [hereafter Model 5] to predict Music using Sex, Salary, Movie, YearInternet, YHowTall, College, and Height, the features we selected above.
+In order to determine the best values for the hyperparameter `C`, I used `GridSearchCV()`, and the best value was `C=0.1`.

-The model's accuracy is 0.32727, while its ROC AUC is 0.52589.
+The model's accuracy is 0.29545, while its ROC AUC is 0.64391.
 Here are the one-vs-rest ROC curves for each music genre:

 <img src="https://raw.githubusercontent.com/kbmoore02/Stat486-Final-Blog/main/assets/images/knn_model5_roc.png" alt="" style="width:400px;">